-A four hour drive north from Sacramento, CA. or San Francisco along scenic Hwy 101, and visitors will find themselves surrounded by towering, ancient redwood groves, pristine coastline, and historic cities with their unique charm.
+Humboldt is a four hour drive north from San Francisco along scenic Hwy 101.
+Find yourself surrounded by towering, ancient redwood groves, pristine coastline, and historic towns with their unique charm.

 Day 1: Tour the Avenue of the Giants and Drive Through a Redwood Tree.

-Be sure to stop in the Visitor Center in Weott.
-The visitor center is staffed year round with knowledgeable volunteers who can answer your questions and give you great hiking suggestions.
-The center also has interactive displays (a favorite with the kids), wildlife exhibits, souveniers, books and maps of the park and the area.
-Be sure not to miss the Giant Tree (354') in Rockefeller forest just north of the visitor center.
+Visitor Center in Weott. - The visitor center is staffed year round with knowledgeable volunteers who can answer your questions and give you great hiking suggestions.

-Then take a late afternoon/early evening drive further south (25 mins.) to the Victorian Village of Ferndale.
-Virtually unchanged since the 1800s, Ferndale, Calif. (pop.
-1,382) is a living history museum of Victoriana and other architectural treasures.
-Nestled in a verdant, pastoral valley near Northern California's redwood forests, Ferndale was founded in 1852 and quickly became one of the region's major agricultural centers.
+Victorian Village of Ferndale - Virtually unchanged since the 1800s, Ferndale, Calif. (pop.
+1,387) is a living history museum of Victoriana and other architectural treasures.

-Continuing north on Hwy 101, look for the Newton B Drury Parkway which will take you into Prairie Creek Redwoods State Park.
+Newton B Drury Parkway which will take you into Prairie Creek Redwoods State Park.
 Look for elk feeding in the large flat prairie just before the Visitor Center.
-There are also several trails that branch out from the visitor location.